contagon/handbook/handbook/20-activities.md

 All Church overnight activities must include at least two adult leaders.

-A sufficient number of adult priesthood holders must be present at all times during overnight activities to provide support and protection.
-For Young Women activities, priesthood holders must stay in facilities separate from the young women.
+When adult priesthood holders attend Young Women activities, they must stay in facilities separate from the young women.

-Leaders fill out an [Event and Activity Plan form](https://www.churchofjesuschrist.org/bc/content/shared/content/english/pdf/callings/young-men/activity-plan.pdf) for all overnight activities.
+Leaders fill out an [Event and Activity Plan form](https://assets.churchofjesuschrist.org/2d/98/2d9801c0fdc111ebbb5eeeeeac1e9b2a98a7c28a/event_and_activity_plan.pdf) for all overnight activities.

 Overnight activities at Church meetinghouses or meetinghouse grounds are not approved.